Supported on: iOS SDK

 |---|---|---|---|

-flushInterval | number | 30 | Seconds between automatic event flushes |
+flushInterval | number? | 30 | Seconds between automatic event flushes |

-batchSize | number | 20 | Number of events to batch before flushing |
+batchSize | number? | 20 | Number of events to batch before flushing |

-configTTL | number | 300 | Seconds before cached config is considered stale |
+configTTL | number? | 3600 | Seconds before cached config is considered stale |

-logLevel | AppDNALogLevel | 'warning' | Verbosity of SDK console logs |
+logLevel | AppDNALogLevel? | 'warning' | Verbosity of SDK console logs |

-billingProvider | AppDNABillingProvider | undefined | Billing integration to use |
+billingProvider | AppDNABillingProvider? | 'storeKit2' | Billing integration to use |

 Environment